 If you could pass on one piece of advice to your teenage self what would that be?

 I would say … LOVE YOURSELF.
-You are exactly who you are suppose to be and you don’t have to pretend to be anything your not because you are worth it!
+You are exactly who you are supposed to be and you don’t have to pretend to be anything you’re not because you are worth it!

 Which living person do you most admire and why?

 Oh this is a hard one!
 I admire so many people for so many different reasons.
 But the first person that is coming to my mind is my grandmother.
 My mothers mother, she is a survivor, having her first kid at the age of 17, living in rough neighborhoods raising a family, getting divorced, remarried, became a widow and now battling breast cancer for the second time.
 She is my hero truly!!
 And she is such a positive, giving and creative person.
 She means so much to me.

 How do you like to pass the time, outside of work?

 I am always working… all the time, everywhere!
 But I do love to read stories about different people, and history.
 I love to cook and do DIY projects.
 I also do a lot of volunteer work for Little People of America as the Chair of Dwarf Artist Coalition.